mcpmessenger/ToolTip/SETUP-BACKEND.md

 - Check environment variables are set correctly

 ### OpenAI API Errors
-- Verify your API key is correct
+- Verify your API key is correct and on a single line
 - Check you have credits in your OpenAI account
 - Ensure the key has the right permissions
+- **Common Issue**: API key split across multiple lines - fix by putting it on one line
+- **Debug**: Check backend logs for "OpenAI initialized successfully" message

 ### Web Crawling Issues
 - Playwright browsers are installed automatically